Best air fryers 2020: Top picks from Cosori and more

 Cosori Smart Wi-FI Air Fryer ($119.99; amazon.com)

 First and foremost, you love cooking.
 But you also love tech gadgets, especially smart devices that take everyday tasks deeper into the 21st century.
 If that sounds like you, this Cosori air fryer should be on your radar.
-This device can b
+This device c